Marghe and Her Mother

 Marghe and Her Mother (Marghe e sua madre) is a 2019 British-Italian-Iranian drama film written and directed by Mohsen Makhmalbaf.
-Starring Ylenia Galtieri,Margherita Pantaleo and Raffaella Gallo.
+Starring Ylenia Galtieri, Margherita Pantaleo and Raffaella Gallo.

 Plot

-In Italy, Claudia is a young single mother who lives with her daughter named Marghe, an six-year-old precocious girl.
-When Claudia is kicked out of her home for not being able to pay the rent, she leaves Marghe to an neighbour, while she goes to search for new opportunities of employment and love.
+In Italy, Claudia is a young single mother who lives with her daughter named Marghe, a six-year-old precocious girl.
+When Claudia is kicked out of her home for not being able to pay the rent, she leaves Marghe to a neighbour, while she goes to search for new opportunities of employment and love.